'It means closure': How the final Enchanter victim came to shore

 About a dozen people waited for him at the Pukenui wharf on Tuesday evening.
 All stood quietly.

 Nothing about their demeanour indicated any sense of relief or success.
-As they saw it, their job wasn't done until they'd ensured the deceased had made it safely back to solid ground.
+As they saw it, their job wasn't done until they'd ensured the victim had made it back to solid ground.

 Often a bustling wharf, little more could be heard outside the waves lapping at the shore, the cool breeze shifting through the trees.

-With extreme care, a body bag was lifted off the vessel and onto a gurney, which was then wheeled slowly up the ramp.
+With extreme care, a wrapped body was lifted off the vessel and onto a gurney, which was then wheeled slowly up the ramp.

 His friends were there to welcome him - three men facing the reality of a final goodbye.